panya23/js-quiz/README.md

 # js-quiz
-Practicing making quiz with javascript tracking how many answers were guessed correctly
+Practicing making quiz with javascript and tracking how many answers were guessed correctly